Patient Education and FAQ’s

 After a rhinoplasty, my nose looks crooked with the cast on, what should I do about this?

-Almost everyone notices some subtle lumps, bumps and twists with the cast on.
-Dr Bonaparte uses what is called a thermoplastic splint for you nose.
-This is a type of castthat is made out of a material that softens when warmed in hot water.
-When we put the cast on your nose it is almost impossible to make it “perfectly” straight.
-The reason for this is that the cast tends to warp as it hardens.
+Almost everyone notices subtle lumps, bumps, and twists with the cast on.
+Dr Bonaparte uses what is called a thermoplastic splint for your nose.
+This cast type is made of a material that softens when warmed in hot water.
+When we put the cast on your nose, it is almost impossible to make it “perfectly” straight.
+This is because the cast tends to warp as it hardens.
 What’s important is that the tissue under the cast is not warped, which is uncommon.
 The look of the cast in almost all situations has no relationship to how the nose looks under the cast.
 It is important to remember that you do not want to try to change or move the cast, as this can alter the shape of the tissue under your nose.
 In some cases, there is a reason why we make the cast a certain shape, so it is best to leave it and try your best not to worry about the shape.

 Return to the top